CS-3203-Software-Engineering-Spring2024/kitchen-connect-react/README.md

 - **HTML**
 - **CSS**
-- **JavaScript:** Powered by ReactJS for dynamic and responsive user interfaces.
+- **Typescript:** Powered by ReactJS for dynamic and responsive user interfaces.

 ### Backend: